AdaCore/spark2014/docs/lrm/source/subprograms.rst

        only updating one or more of its constituents [because it may have other constituents that are not visible];

+       .. ifconfig:: Display_Trace_Units

+          :Trace Unit: FA 6.1.4 VR Output must be fully initialized by subprogram.
+A state abstraction whose refinement is not visible is not fully initialized by only updating one or more of its constituents.

    * otherwise the ``global_item`` denotes both an input and an output, and has a ``mode_selector`` of In_Out.

+     .. ifconfig:: Display_Trace_Units

+        :Trace Unit: FA 6.1.4 VR In_Out: The object is updated in at least one execution path through the subprogram and is either the object is read or there is at least one path through the subprogram where the object is not updated.

    [For purposes of determining whether an output of a subprogram shall have a ``mode_selector`` of Output or In_Out, reads of array bounds, discriminants,